GRAPH-0/JODO/README.md

 ----

-The official implementation of Learning Joint 2D & 3D Diffusion Models for Complete Molecule Generation.
+The implementation of Learning Joint 2D & 3D Diffusion Models for Complete Molecule Generation.

+We will release the code ASAP.

 Represent molecules as 3D point cloud and 2D bonding graph:
 <p align="left">